nds-swe/swdt/docs/tools/github-actions.md

 - Execute one or the other integration test
 - Build diagrams or these docs

-These bullets all belong to the technique [Continuos Integration](/docs/techniques/continuous-integration).
+These bullets all belong to the technique [Continuous Integration](/docs/techniques/continuous-integration).

 Obviously, since one can develop his own actions, this list is endless.
 You also find GitHub Actions in our [guiding thread](/docs/guiding-thread) in the `Test` area.